Mid Wales South League

-The Mid Wales South League is an association football league, currently consisting of five clubs, mainly from Mid Wales but some from just over the border in England.
-It is currently called the Watson Financial Mid Wales League (South) for sponsorship reasons.
+The Mid Wales South League is an association football league, from Mid Wales at the fifth of the Welsh football league system.

-The founder members of the league were Brecon St John's, Felindre, Llandrindod Wells, Llanwrthwl, Llanwrtyd, Presteigne St. Andrew's, Rhayader Town and Whitton.
-Felindre were the first league champions.

-The league lies in the fifth level of the Welsh football league system.
-Teams may be promoted to the Mid Wales Football League if standards and facilities fall into line with the regulations of the Mid Wales League.
-There is no league directly below the South League however.
+Teams are eligible to be promoted to the Central Wales Football League if standards and facilities fall into line with the regulations of the Mid Wales League.

-The league is sometimes written as the "Mid-Wales League (South)".
+The league has sometimes written as the "Mid-Wales League (South)".

 In the 2019–20 season, when the season was curtailed due to the coronavirus pandemic, Brecon Corries were champions with a 100% record of 16 wins from 16 games with 143 goals scored and just two conceded.
 In addition to these statistics the team scored a 27–0 win at Knighton Town Reserves which was expunged from the record books following Knighton’s withdrawal from the league.

+In 2022–23 season, only five clubs competed in the league, and at the end of the season the league announced it would not return for the following year.
+The league planned to revive for the 2024–25 season but this did not materialise but in April 2025 the league confirmed they were planning to return for the 2025–26 season.
+This was confirmed in August 2025 with twelve teams in the revived league.